martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 <div class="mySlides fade">
   <div class="numbertext">3 / 8</div>
   <img src="{{ site.url }}/assets/toss/toss_blog2.svg" style="width:100%">
   <div class="text">The company releases their model as a black-box API --- users can query the model but cannot look at model internals or intermediate representations.
-We call this API the "victim model".</div>
+We call this API the <b>victim model</b>.</div>
 </div>

 <div class="mySlides fade">